sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/02-my-first-review.md

 ![](./media/IAP246.png)

 If you want to avoid the "Rubber Stamping" effect, you can limit the bulk actions of the reviewer to a certain number of entries.

-You can also choose whether to enable or disable these additional features:
+Four additional options can be disabled such as:

+- allowing the reviewer to specify that he is not the right person with the `I'm not the reviewer` button.
+In that case the related entries are set as "to reassign" and are not visible any more by the reviewer.
+The accountable reviewer has to change.
+The review owner has then to re-assign those entries to another person from the follow-up interfaces of the review instance.

+- allowing the reviewer to `ask for help to`another person in his team if he is line manager, or another owner if he is a resource owner.
+In that case, the reviewer stay the accountable reviewer of the entries, however he ask to a responsible reviewer to take the decisions on his behalf for the selected entries.

-- **Hide already reviewed entries by default**
-  When enabled, the reviewer will, by default, only see entries that still need to be reviewed.
-Previously reviewed entries are hidden but can be shown by unchecking this option at the top of the table.
+- allowing the reviewer to `hide already reviewed entries by default`: when activated, the reviewer will only see by default the remaining entries he has to review.
+He still can uncheck this option on top of the tables to see all entries, including the one already reviewed.

-- **Hide delegated entries by default**
-  When enabled, the reviewer will, by default, only see entries they are personally responsible for.
-Entries delegated to others will be hidden but can be displayed by unchecking this option at the top of the table.
+- allowing the reviewer to `Hide delegated entries by default`: when activated, the reviewer will only see by default his remaining entries but not the one he has delegated to other people.
+He still can uncheck this option on top of the tables to see all entries, including the one he has delegated.

-- **I'm not the reviewer**
-  Allows the reviewer to indicate they are not the appropriate person to review certain entries.
-These entries are then marked as "To Reassign" and are no longer visible to the reviewer.
-The accountable reviewer must be updated, and the review owner is responsible for reassigning the entries via the follow-up interface of the review instance.

-- **Ask for help**
-  Allows the reviewer to request assistance from another person.
-Line managers can ask team members for help; resource owners can reach out to other owners.
-The reviewer remains the accountable reviewer but delegates the decision-making for selected entries to a responsible reviewer.

 In your case, you can keep the default values and click on *Next* to move forward.